WOMEN ON BOARDS

 WHAT YOU NEED TO KNOW

 In 2018, State Senator Hannah Beth Jackson passed and Governor Jerry Brown enacted SB826, a first-in-the-nation law requiring publicly-traded companies with California headquarters to have at least one woman on their board of directors.
 By January 1, 2022, the law requires that boards of six or more directors have at least three women, and boards of five have at least two.
-Estimates are that about 1,000 women need to be added to California company boards to be in compliance with the new law.
+Our data shows that at least 665 women need to be added to California public company boards by the end of 2021 to fulfill the gender requirement of the law.